aidanmrli/ksae/README.md

 ## Notes

 - Dynamics datasets include Pendulum, Duffing, Lotka–Volterra, Lorenz63, and a parabolic attractor simulated with RK4 integration.
-- Periodic reencoding can be toggled separately for training (`--reencode-period`) and evaluation (`--reencode-period` on eval commands).
+- Periodic reencoding can be toggled separately for training (`--train-reencode-period`) and evaluation (`--inference-reencode-period` on eval commands).
 - Outputs include `metrics.json` (history of scalar metrics) alongside the best checkpoint to streamline offline analysis.